bhangepratiksha/bhangepratiksha/README.md

 - 👋 Hi, I’m @bhangepratiksha
 - 👀 I’m interested in Html, css
 - 🌱 I’m currently learning js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me pratikshabahnge0711@gmail.com
+- 📫 How to reach me pratikshabhange0711@gmail.com

 <!---
 bhangepratiksha/bhangepratiksha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.